yazeex/Restaurant-System/README.md

 # Restaurant Table Reservation System

 ## about the system
-he Restaurant Table Reservation System is designed to streamline the booking and management of restaurant tables by providing a centralized database for storing reserva- tions, allowing customers to book tables in advance, and enabling real-time tracking of table availability.
+The Restaurant Table Reservation System is designed to streamline the booking and management of restaurant tables by providing a centralized database for storing reserva- tions, allowing customers to book tables in advance, and enabling real-time tracking of table availability.
 This system helps restaurants optimize seating arrangements, minimize